404mike/SimpleAnnotationServer/README.md

 ## SimpleAnnotationServer with vagrant and ansible

-Builds a ubuntu virtual machine and clones and runs [SimpleAnnotationServer](https://github.com/glenrobson/SimpleAnnotationServer).
+Builds a ubuntu virtual machine, clones and runs [SimpleAnnotationServer](https://github.com/glenrobson/SimpleAnnotationServer).

 Prerequisites
 -------------